Return to school information

 Will staff be wearing PPE?

 Staff will wear routine PPE (gloves and aprons) for toileting and feeding as before.
-They will wear a face covering if there is a risk they may need to be closer than 1m to a pupils face.

 If a child displays Covid-19 symptoms, staff will don full PPE to continue to support the child until they are collected by parents / carers.